Opinion 04-116

 October 28, 2004

-NOTE: Please refer to Opinion 10-85 for updated guidance on a judge's disciplinary responsibilities under Section 100.3(D)(2).
-In connection with the present opinion, the Committee further noted that "the Committee has come to believe that its prior use of the phrase 'substantial violation' as a defined term or term of art may be confusing."
+NOTE: Please refer to Opinion 10-85 and its progeny for updated guidance on a judge's disciplinary responsibilities under Section 100.3(D)(2).
+For exaxmple, Opinion 10-85 notes that "the Committee has come to believe that its prior use of the phrase 'substantial violation' as a defined term or term of art may be confusing."
+Also, as stated in Opinion 23-242, footnote 2: "To the extent that Opinion 04-116 says a judge must report an ex-client's allegations against their former attorney 'unless the judge concludes that the letter is without credibility,' that standard has been abrogated over the past twenty years."

 Digest: Where a judge receives a letter containing detailed allegations of misconduct by an attorney, from the attorney’s former matrimonial client, claiming that harassing telephone calls and mail were received and that there was sexual activity between the attorney and the client, the judge should refer the letter to the appropriate lawyers’ disciplinary authority and so notify the letter writer of the action taken.